 The Classic Approach

-Peggy Ann Bakery has been baking in Huntsville for 65 years, and has earned a reputation as one of the best bakeries in Alabama.
+Peggy Ann Bakery has been baking in Huntsville for more than 65 years, and has earned a reputation as one of the best bakeries in Alabama.
 Go check them out for a great selection of cakes, pastries and cookies.
 Also enjoy a true Southern flavor with some of the best cheese straws in town.
-For more modern takes on a traditional feel, check out Hamley Bake Shop, Good Company Café or Edgar’s Bakery.
+For more modern takes on a traditional feel, check out Hamley Bake Shop and Good Company Café.

 Good and Gluten-Free

 Mason Dixon Bakery is Alabama’s first gluten-free bakery and bistro, and has been named on of the top 15 gluten-free bakeries in the country.
 Their loaves of bread, cakes, cupcakes and cookies are made with stone-ground whole grains.
 And Mason Dixon can be more than a snack; it can be a lifestyle – they make healthy eating easy for busy folks with their Paleo meals-to-go packages.

 CrumBites Delights also offers some gluten free options along with being vegan friendly.
 You can find them at Honest Coffee, each Friday at the Oakwood Farms Market, and every other Thursday at Greene Street Market.
 Their lemon bars and cupcakes are delicious.